opendocsg/opendoc-supreme-court-judgements/2019_SGHC_132/report.md

 66     I also find that the appellant’s claims shifted to such a degree that his testimony was not credible.
 His most significant inconsistencies pertained to the rate at which he consumed the capsules allegedly purchased from the peddler.

-67     As the Prosecution argued, the appellant initially claimed that he purchased 24 capsules from the _sinseh_ in September 2016, and consumed two to three capsules a week.[\[note: 10\]](#Ftn_10) The Prosecution then asked the appellant why he still had eight capsules in his possession in July 2017, since this worked out instead to a consumption rate of one capsule every fortnight.
-The appellant explained that he had stopped consuming the capsules for over a month.[\[note: 11\]](#Ftn_11) When pressed on how this was inconsistent with his initial claim, the appellant finally asserted that he had consumed 14 capsules between September and December, and consumed only one to two capsules from February to July 2017.[\[note: 12\]](#Ftn_12)
+67     As the Prosecution argued, the appellant initially claimed that he purchased 24 capsules from the _sinseh_ in September 2016, and consumed two to three capsules a week.[^10] The Prosecution then asked the appellant why he still had eight capsules in his possession in July 2017, since this worked out instead to a consumption rate of one capsule every fortnight.
+The appellant explained that he had stopped consuming the capsules for over a month.[^11] When pressed on how this was inconsistent with his initial claim, the appellant finally asserted that he had consumed 14 capsules between September and December, and consumed only one to two capsules from February to July 2017.[^12]

 68     I agree with the Prosecution that there was an unexplained vacillation and change in the appellant’s evidence.
 Notably, these shifts all occurred within the same exchange when the appellant was under cross-examination.
-His response on appeal was only that the questioning was “designed for an educated and serious individual”, and that his inconsistencies were attributed to his lack of education and inexperience in court.[\[note: 13\]](#Ftn_13) This explanation did not, however, suffice to prove his case on the balance of probabilities.
+His response on appeal was only that the questioning was “designed for an educated and serious individual”, and that his inconsistencies were attributed to his lack of education and inexperience in court.[^13] This explanation did not, however, suffice to prove his case on the balance of probabilities.

 #### Conclusions on the appeal against conviction